Sleep Apnea: Symptoms, Causes, and Treatments

 Surgery

-Surgical procedures can help individuals with obstructive sleep apnea and other individuals who snore but do not have sleep apnea.
+Surgical procedures can help individuals with OSA and other individuals who snore but do not have sleep apnea.
 Outpatient procedures are among the many types of surgery performed.
 The surgery is for people with excessive or deformed tissue that prevents airflow through the nose or throat, as in people with a deviated septum, significantly enlarged tonsils, or a small lower jaw with an overbite that causes an abnormally narrow throat.
 These procedures are usually performed after sleep apnea fails to respond to conservative measures and a trial of CPAP (Continuous Positive Airway Pressure).
 Types of surgery include:

 • Somnoplasty is an invasive treatment that uses radio frequency energy to reduce soft tissue in the upper airways.